stanfordmlgroup/ngboost/README.md

 ##### Survival Regression

 NGBoost supports analyses of right-censored data.
-Any distribution that can be used for regression in NGBoost can also be used for survival analysis.
-To do so, use `NGBSurvival` and pass both the time-to-event (or censoring) and event indicator vectors to  `fit()`:
+Any distribution that can be used for regression in NGBoost can also be used for survival analysis in theory, but this requires the implementation of the right-censored version of the appropriate score.
+At the moment, `LogNormal` and `Exponential` have these scores implemented.
+To do survival analysis, use `NGBSurvival` and pass both the time-to-event (or censoring) and event indicator vectors to  `fit()`:

 ```python
 import numpy as np